-Ragweed allergy is most common during the months of August and September, although many people suffer from allergies well into November.
+Ragweed allergies are most common during the months of August and September, although many people suffer from allergies well into November.
 It is estimated that 20% of people in the U.S. suffer from ragweed allergy.

-Ragweed allergy is caused by an allergic reaction to a weed that is common throughout the U.S. The pollen from this weed can travel hundreds of miles and survive in a variety of areas, making it difficult to avoid contact.
+Ragweed allergies are caused by an allergic reaction to a weed that is common throughout the U.S. The pollen from this weed can travel hundreds of miles and survive in a variety of areas, making it difficult to avoid contact.

 What are the symptoms of ragweed allergy?

 Any of our dentists or even our biological dentist can explain tooth pain symptoms that may be related to ragweed allergies, which can include the following: